-- From Monday to Wednesday and Friday, the Day Officer has consultation hours between 10:00 and 12:00 in building 121-250.
-During this consultation hour, work permits can be requested and/or questions can be asked.
-Outside these times, this is done by appointment. - The application for the preparation of the work permits must be submitted at least 3 working days in advance to the execution. - The applicant fills in a request work permit (Dutch) as completely as possible in accordance with his own insights.

-- The applicant ensures that the necessary documents are handed over to the Day Officer during the meeting.
-(If applicable, a signed copy of the SHE plan, BOSANIS report, dig ground info, flushing plan etc.) - The Day Officer ensures that the draft work permit is ready for approval at the agreed date/time.
+- The application for the preparation of the work permits must be submitted at least 3 working days in advance to the execution. - The applicant fills in a request work permit (Dutch) as completely as possible in accordance with his own insights. - The applicant ensures that the necessary documents are handed over to the Operational Center Brightlands during the meeting.
+(If applicable, a signed copy of the SHE plan, BOSANIS report, dig ground info, flushing plan etc.) - The Operational Center Brightlands ensures that the draft work permit is ready for approval at the agreed date/time.
 (The work permit is approved by the Head of Execution carrying out the work.) - The client ensures that executive persons are in possession of the correct instructions such as LMRA, SCC (VCA) etc. - The Head of Execution of the main contractor is responsible that the key-user of his company requests a permanent company badge (via the Brightlands Access Portal) for own employees that perform work using a work permit.
-The Head of Execution of the main contractor is also responsible that the key-user of the subcontractors request a permanent company badge for own employees. - The additional instruction such as the campus safety instruction, KRAs are given by the Duty Officer.
+The Head of Execution of the main contractor is also responsible that the key-user of the subcontractors request a permanent company badge for own employees. - The additional instruction such as the campus safety instruction, KRAs are given by the Operational Center.